emefff/IV2/README.md

 ## Changes in IVEE2

+### More registers

+In IVEE2, more registers are usable in flash and in RAM.
+Both range from 0-99 now.
+I mainly use RAM regs for intermediate storage of variables in functions, that have to be read and written very quickly.
+For the flash registers use the usual commands STO and RCL.
+For the new RAM registers use STR and RCR in a similar fashion.

 ### Plotting functions

 The new chip has vastly more RAM, so the full screen buffer for SSD1306 is not an issue.
 1x1 pixel graphs look a lot finer that the previous 2x2 pixels.
 A comparison between IVEE and IVEE2 with ln from 0 to 2 is shown in the following image.
 The new printing algorithm also connects the dots with line elements: